its-all-waves/squars-ws/README.md

 - [x] render other players
 - [ ] deal with boundaries
-    - [ ] establish game bounds in server and communicate to client
+    - [-] establish game bounds in server
+        - [ ] communicate to client
-    - [ ] loop around OR stop at wall
+    - [x] loop around OR stop at wall
-- [ ] start with sprite centered
+- [ ] player starts at random position with random color

 ## TODO :: Issues